Lanos Hydraulic Rowing Machine Review

 Resistance Type

-The single hydraulic piston mounted beneath the rowing machine’s seat provides the resistance.
+The Lanos Hydraulic Rower uses a single hydraulic piston mounted beneath the rowing machine’s seat to provide the resistance.

-To explain it simply: the fluid within the hydraulic piston determines the level of resistance.
-The dial or knob adjusts how much hydraulic fluid moves in and out of the piston, which in turn raises or increases the level of resistance.
+The fluid within the hydraulic piston determines the level of resistance.
+This machine uses a dial or knob to adjust how much hydraulic fluid moves in and out of the piston, which in turn raises or increases the level of resistance.

 Resistance Benefits